Petroleum History Photography

 Requests for photography resources are among the most frequent calls and e-mails to the American Oil & Gas Historical Society.
 Please let me know if you know of other useful links.

-While the society provides free energy education research and resources, it remains a small, nonprofit program in desperate need of funding.
+While the society provides free energy education research and resources, it depends on financial contributions.

-Support AOGHS outreach, including this website, by making a donation today.
+Support AOGHS outreach, including this website, by making a contribution today.

 Whether a teacher, student, researcher or journalist, a good place to start is your local historical society – or especially the nearest community oil and gas museum.